 Students pursuing certification in elementary education can choose from the following majors and minors.

-- Major or Minor: Early Childhood (ZS), Language Arts (BX), Mathematics (EX), Social Studies (RX), Spanish (FF)
+- Major or Minor: Early Childhood (ZS), Language Arts (BX), Mathematics (EX), Spanish (FF)

 - Minor only: French (FA), Integrated Science (DI), Reading (BT)

-- Major only: Social Studies (RX1), Special Education: Learning Disabilities (SM)
+- Major only: Social Studies (RX), Special Education: Learning Disabilities (SM)